A primer on the closure of algebraic complexity classes under factoring: Factoring via Newton iteration

 \section{Factoring via Newton iteration}

-In 1669, Isaac Newton described a method to approximate roots of real valued functions.
+In 1669, Isaac Newton described a method to approximate roots of \emph{real-valued} functions.
 Also known as the Newton-Raphson method, the idea is to start with an initial approximate root $x_0$ of the equation $f(x)=0$ and successively produce better approximations using the rule